AverageBare/EEE507-RPG-Game/README.md

     -How large

+    -Room no.

+    -Map design

-    -transition from level to level ?
+    -Transition from level to level?

   6, Objects (posibly just drawn)